ktaylor63/southeast/site/content/articles/banded-together.md

 “Go on,” he said.
 “Go.”

+{{< video name="duck-banding-and-release.mp4" title="A biologist is filmed banding and releasing a duck." caption="Biologist Clayton Ferrell banding a duck.
+Video by Mark Davis, USFWS." >}}

 She went.
 On wings flat and fast, she rose in the late-summer sky &mdash; the first of scores of ducks the U.S. Fish and Wildlife Service (Service) would band that day.

 Ferrell smiled as he watched her go.
 He likes this sort of thing.